setarehabhari/medical-vision-stitching/README.md

 # Stitched MedViT

-In this research we were able to demonstrate that for a dataset of Optical Coherence Tomography images, even on a different datasets, utilizing stichable neural network as an architecture search method for efﬁcient neural networks based on pre-trained medical vision transformers, in a few epochs of training can result in an accurate model in classifying images from our original dataset.
+In this research, we were able to demonstrate that for a dataset of Optical Coherence Tomography images, even on different datasets, utilizing a stitchable neural network as an architecture search method for efﬁcient neural networks based on pre-trained medical vision transformers, in a few epochs of training can result in an accurate model in classifying images from our original dataset.

 # Pre-Training
 This folder consists of the MedVit project which was forked from github.
-In The given files we have altered the Model to take our dataset as an input and train the MedVit model on them and then return the pretrained model checkpoint as result.
+In The given files we have altered the Model to take our dataset as an input, train the MedVit model on them, and then return the pre-trained model checkpoint as a result.
 The file can be executed using the following command:

 ```
 python /pre-training/main.py \